Observable Dynamics and the Generic Coincidence of Milnor, Statistical, and Physical Attractors: Preliminaries

 \subsection{Attractors}

 For any nonempty set $U \subset X$, the \emph{basin of attraction} of $U$ is defined as the set of all points $x \in X$ for which the $\omega$-limit set is contained in $U$; that is,

 There are generally two perspectives when defining attractors in dynamical systems.
 A \emph{local attractor} describes the long-term behavior of a set of initial conditions of positive (Lebesgue) measure, whereas a \emph{global attractor} governs the behavior of almost all initial conditions, with its basin of attraction covering the entire space up to a set of measure zero.
-One can naturally view a global attractor as a maximal attractor (with respect to inclusion), and local attractors as its subsets.
-While the following definitions may not always distinguish explicitly between local and global versions, this distinction can typically be made in context.\\
+While the following definitions may not always distinguish explicitly between local and global versions, this distinction can typically be made in context.

 \begin{defn}[Milnor local attractor] The Milnor attractor $A \subset X$ is a closed invariant set with $\lambda(B(A))>0$, such that there is no closed proper subset $A' \subset A$ for which $B(A)$ coincides with $B(A')$ up to a set of measure zero. \end{defn}